Staff Data

 - The Office for National Statistics (although this data is generally anonymised)

-- Milton Keynes College (with regard to apprentices)
+- Our agreed tuition provider (with regard to apprentices)

 We do not share information about workforce members with anyone without consent unless the law and our policies allow us to do so.